 Keep all appointments with your doctor and the laboratory.
 Your doctor may order certain tests to check your body's response to nefazodone.

 Nefazodone is used to treat depression.
-Nefazodone is in a class of medications called antidepressants.
+Nefazodone is in a class of medications called serotonin modulators.
 It works by increasing the amounts of certain natural substances in the brain that are needed to maintain mental balance.

 Nefazodone comes as a tablet to take by mouth.
 It is usually taken two times a day with or without food.
 Take nefazodone at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take nefazodone exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.